danReynolds/endless/README.md

 ## Feedback & Extensions

-It's pretty straightforward to add support for other scroll view loading patterns (besides pagination and streaming) or 3rd party extensions `endless_firestore` so make an issue if you have a new use case you're interested in seeing added.
+It's pretty straightforward to add support for other scroll view loading patterns (in addition pagination and streaming) or 3rd party extensions `endless_firestore` so make an issue if you have a new use case you're interested in seeing added.

 Happy coding!